bryanmylee/svelte-popperjs/README.md

 # svelte-popperjs
-Popper for Svelte with actions, no wrapper components required!
+Popper for Svelte with actions, no wrapper components or component bindings required!

 ## Installation